BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-07-09-An-IoT-Dog-Pen.md

 The second problem was that the point-and-shoot camera ran on batteries and I didn't want to have to change the batteries every time they ran out.
 I solved this by wiring up a 3V DC power supply to the battery terminals and running the wires through the window to an outlet in my the basement.

 The third problem was that whenever the camera screen went to sleep, the feed would go black.
 Because my camera didn't have an option to turn off the sleep, this was a significant problem.
-I ended up having to install a hack fireware version to the SD card of the camera and have it autoboot into the custom firmware.
+I ended up having to install a hack firmware version to the SD card of the camera and have it autoboot into the custom firmware.
 The firmware I used is called [CHDK](http://chdk.wikia.com/wiki/CHDK) (Cannon Hack Development Kit).
-This custom fireware did have an option to turn off the screen sleep which fixed the feed going black problem.
+This custom firmware did have an option to turn off the screen sleep which fixed the feed going black problem.

 <div>
   <video class='snap' width="200" height="360" autoplay loop muted><source src="https://raw.githubusercontent.com/BenLorantfy/BenLorantfy.github.io/master/img/pen_camera.mp4" type="video/mp4"/></video>